NeuralEnsemble/elephant/doc/developers_guide.rst

 Developers' Guide
 =================

-The documentation guide (how to write a good documentation, naming conventions, docstring examples) is in :ref:`documentation_guide`.
+.. note:: The documentation guide (how to write a good documentation, naming

-These instructions are for developing on a Unix-like platform, e.g. Linux or Mac OS X, with the bash shell.
-If you develop on Windows, please :ref:`get_in_touch`.
+          conventions, docstring examples) is in :ref:`documentation_guide`.

 1. Follow the instructions in :ref:`prerequisites` to setup a clean conda